Science Publications, November 2017

 The Infinite Monkey Theorem

-If one monkey types randomly on a typewriter, he will sooner or later write by chance a meaningful text – like for example all the works of Shakespeare.
-It is the law of probability.
-This is the “Infinite Monkey Theorem“.
+If a monkey types randomly on a typewriter, he will one day write a meaningful text by pure chance.
+If he types long enough, he will type all the works of Shakespeare.

-Here you can find the full list of results: Full List of Results
+Here you can find the full list of all results: Full List of Results

 See the monkey typing:

-This is for illustration purpose.
-In the live set-up, there is no output to the screen in order to speed-up processing.
+This is for illustration purpose only.
+In the live set-up there is no output to the screen in order to speed-up processing.